kennedy0597/projects/C#/Smart PC Guard/readme.md

-Smart PC Lock
+# Smart PC Guard

+## This project was made as part of University of Portsmouth Final year engineering project.

-unlocks windows using usb and bluetooth devices
+Unlocks windows using usb and bluetooth devices

+Run the project by going in the Test folder and running /test/bin/Debug/Test.exe